wqcstrong/vite-lost-code-after-build/README.md

 ### Repository Structure

-This repository contains two identical projects that differ only in their bundler configuration:
+This repository contains two identical projects that differ only in their `package.json`:

 - **`using-default-vite/`** - Uses the default Vite bundler
 - **`using-rolldown-vite/`** - Uses Rolldown-based Vite